Insulation: The Rest of the Story

 Insulation is installed in walls, floors, and ceilings to slow down the flow of heat between the interior and exterior of the house.
 “R-Value” is the term used to measure a material’s insulating value; the higher the “R,” the higher the resistance to heat, and therefore the better the insulation.

-Each time the R-Value is doubled the heat loss is cut in half.
-Doubling R-1 to R-2 cuts the heat loss in half, and results in a huge savings because you are starting without much R-Value.
-This would be a single pane window compared to a double pane window and the savings is a full 50% of the loss through the glass.
-In an attic, doubling R-20 to R-40 also cuts the heat loss in half, but since you are starting from a smaller heat loss, the result is a much smaller gain because you are starting will less loss.
+Each time the R-Value is doubled, the heat loss is cut in half.
+Doubling R-1 to R-2 cuts the heat loss in half and results in huge savings because you are starting without much R-Value.
+This would be a single pane window compared to a double pane window, and the savings is a full 50% of the loss through the glass.
+In an attic, doubling R-20 to R-40 also cuts the heat loss in half, but since you are starting from a smaller heat loss, the result is a much smaller gain because you are starting with less loss.
 You can readily see the diminishing returns for heaping on more and more insulation.

 Any wall that is exposed to an attic on one side, such as knee walls or walls that back on an attic over a garage, must be given careful attention.
-If we only batt these walls we end up with 3 potential problems.
-First is that the batts may not be touching the back of the drywall, second is the attic side of the batt is exposed to air movement in the ventilated attic which reduces its R-value, and third and worst, in a few years some of the batts may fall leaving uninsulated areas.
+If we only batt these walls we end up with three potential problems.
+First is that the batts may not be touching the back of the drywall.
+Second is the attic side of the batt is exposed to air movement in the ventilated attic which reduces its R-value.
+Third and worst, in a few years some of the batts may fall, leaving uninsulated areas.
 We recommend sheathing the attic side of all exposed walls to make sure the batts touch the drywall, to keep air movement away from the back of the batt, and to keep the batt from ever falling off.

 When insulating, always remember the rule that the insulation must physically touch the location of the energy loss.
 This is the drywall of walls, knee walls, and ceilings, and the floor sheathing of rooms over garages.